 - Recommend a course of treatment

-- Discuss the use of anesthesia during your procedure
+- Discuss the use of anaesthesia during your procedure

-The recovery process from Gynecomastia surgery (male breast reduction/lift) can vary greatly from individual to individual.
-This is because each patient is unique in terms of their body’s natural recovery response and pain tolerance.
-The type of surgical technique used and the amount of excess tissue needing to be removed will also have an effect on recovery time.
+The recovery process from Gynecomastia surgery (male breast reduction/lift) can vary significantly from individual to individual.
+Each patient is unique regarding their body's natural recovery response and pain tolerance.
+The type of surgical technique used, and the amount of excess tissue that needs to be removed will also affect recovery time.
 With that said, the typical recovery time for gynecomastia surgery is 4-6 weeks.

 Most patients will experience moderate pain following their procedure.
 Especially within the first 2-3 days following the surgery.
-Pain severity will differ based on each man’s tolerance of pain, as well as the extent of the surgery.
+Pain severity will differ based on each man's pain tolerance and the extent of the surgery.
 Pain can be managed through medications.

-Depending on surgical technique and the extent of tissue being worked on, scarring along the incision areas is possible.
+Scarring along the incision areas is possible depending on the surgical technique and the extent of tissue being worked on.
 However, a skilled plastic surgeon will place the incision in low-visibility areas.
-Additionally, treating the area with topical scar lightening creams can help heal and minimize the appearance of scarring.
-Other laser-based scar treatments are available for addressing larger, more visible scars.
+Additionally, treating the area with topical scar-lightening creams can help heal and minimize the appearance of scarring.
+Other laser-based scar treatments are available to address more significant, visible scars.

 Frequently Asked Questions (FAQ)

 - Gynecomastia in infants.
 More than half of male infants are born with enlarged breasts.
 This is due to the effects of their mother’s estrogen.
 Generally, the swollen breast tissue goes away within two to three weeks after birth.

 - Gynecomastia during puberty.
 Gynecomastia caused by hormone changes during puberty is fairly common.
 In most cases, the swollen breast tissue will go away without treatment within six months to two years.